Opernhaus Wuppertal: Affiliated performers

 Hans Schmidt-Isserstedt began his career as a repetiteur in 1923.
 Horst Stein was repetiteur from 1947 to 1951.
 Other conductors have included Imre Pallo (1964–1968).

 Andreas Meyer-Hanno was director of opera director from 1959 to 1964, and Friedrich Meyer-Oertel from 1979 to 1996.

 Ingrid Bjoner, who had made her stage debut in 1957 as Donna Anna in Mozart's Don Giovanni with the Norwegian National Opera, performed the part the same year in Wuppertal.
 Ticho Parly performed in 1962 the part of Mephisto in Busoni's Doktor Faust and the title role in Britten's Peter Grimes.
-Peter Hofmann sang his first Siegmund in Wagner's Die Walküre in 1974, the role which he repeated in Patrice Chéreau's historic centennial production of Der Ring des Nibelungen at the 1976 Bayreuth Festival.
+Peter Hofmann sang his first Siegmund in Wagner's Die Walküre in 1974, a role which he repeated in Patrice Chéreau's historic centennial production of Der Ring des Nibelungen at the 1976 Bayreuth Festival.